git-merge-workshops/simplify-signing-with-ssh/exercises/04-sign-verify-merges.md

      :partying_face: Congratulations!
 SSH merge verification setup is good.

-   For more information about signatures in logs, see "[`git log --show-signature`][git-log-showsignature]".

 1. **Configure additional SSH merge signing and verifying for workshop repository specifically:**

    ```shell